 I am traveling soon, and my destination requires an authorization that I recently tested negative for COVID-19.
 Does the County provide these authorizations?

 No. Please consult your healthcare provider or the entity that conducted your COVID-19 test for questions related to travel authorizations.

 Back to Top ▲

 SPORTS, RECREATION, AND FITNESS

-Please note that under the Blueprint for a Safer Economy, the State Health Officer has limited indoor operations at family entertainment centers—such as bowling alleys, miniature golf, batting cages, and arcades—in all Tier Three counties, including Santa Clara County.
-These businesses may operate indoors, but only for naturally distanced activities (like bowling alleys or climbing walls), and they must limit their capacity to 25%.
-Gyms and fitness centers may operate indoors in Tier Three counties, including Santa Clara County, but they must limit their capacity to 25%.
+Please note that under the Blueprint for a Safer Economy, the State Health Officer has closed indoor operations at gyms, fitness centers, and family entertainment centers—such as bowling alleys, miniature golf, batting cages, and arcades—in all Tier One counties, including Santa Clara County.

 Are there any sports or recreation activities that are still prohibited?